Reported Chinese offer for Micron faces far too many hurdles

 "If you have access to these chips, what mischief could you do?" asked Paul Marquardt of Cleary Gottlieb, who is an expert on the Committee on Foreign Investment in the United States, or CFIUS.

 But CFIUS does approve some tech deals.
-In 2014, China's Lenovo Group (0992.HK) won CFIUS approval to buy IBM's (IBM.N) low-end server business.
+In 2014, China's Lenovo Group won CFIUS approval to buy IBM's low-end server business.

 Two other experts with CFIUS experience said they would not write off the deal as dead.
 CFIUS, they said, would assess Tsinghua's ties to the government and Micron's role in national security to decide if the task force, which is led by the Treasury Department, would allow it to go forward.